POSTPONED DUE TO WEATHER

-If addressing these questions is of interest to you, you won’t want to miss the Nov.
-16th Association for Consulting Expertise program, featuring Derek Volk, of Volk Packaging Corporation.
+If addressing these questions is of interest to you, you won’t want to miss this Association for Consulting Expertise program, featuring Derek Volk, of Volk Packaging Corporation.

 Derek believes that a strong and deliberately developed organizational culture is one of the keys to high performance, sustainability and to serving employees, customers and community well.
 During the November ACE program meeting Derek will share his experiences with the importance of business/organization culture and how it is just as important as traditional measures of business success.
 This is intended to be an interactive session/discussion engaging meeting attendees to share their experiences on this topic.

 Derek Volk is president and co-owner of Volk Packaging Corporation, a third generation family owned and operated corrugated box manufacturer in Biddeford, Maine.
 Derek is a Maine businessman, author, radio personality, volunteer and philanthropist who, along with his family, was named the 2015 Spurwink “Humanitarian of the Year.”

 Derek takes great pride in his corporate culture and is determined to show the world that the word corporate doesn’t have to be a negative.
 The company, and the Volk family, has amazing relationships with their employees and a significant social media presence, especially for a manufacturer.
 You can find them at www.volkboxes.com or on Facebook at www.facebook.com/volkpackagingfans.